Bangalore’s #1 Fertility Centre

-For those women trying to conceive a pregnancy, the first step in treatment of PCOS is lifestyle modification, including a healthy diet and exercise.
+For those women trying to conceive, the first step in treatment of PCOS is lifestyle modification, including a healthy diet and exercise.
 The diets shown to be most successful in PCOS patients include those with lower carbohydrates, a reduced glycemic load.
 Recommended exercise in PCOS patients is at least 30 minutes of moderate exercise three times per week, with daily exercise being the ultimate goal.

 Women who still have infrequent ovulation despite lifestyle modifications may require fertility medications to assist with the release of an egg from the ovary.

 For some women with PCOS, fertility tablets do not result in ovulation or pregnancy, and they require fertility injections to release an egg.

 In some instances, women with PCOS require in vitro fertilization (IVF) to achieve a healthy pregnancy.
-In this scenario, daily fertility injections are used to stimulate the ovaries to produce multiple eggs, which are harvested in a minor procedure.
+In this scenario, daily fertility injections are used to stimulate the ovaries to produce multiple eggs, which are harvested by a minor procedure.
 The eggs are fertilized in the lab and then a resulting embryo (fertilized egg) is transferred into the woman’s uterus.
 Additional embryos can be frozen (cryopreserved) for future use.

 While infertility is often thought of as typically a female issue, about half of all infertility cases stem from male reproductive problems.
 Since sperm health is vital to conception, it is important to have your sperm evaluated if you are struggling with infertility.
-Fortunately, at Ovum the best fertility center in bangalore many causes of male infertility are treatable.
+Fortunately, at Ovum, the best fertility centre in Bangalore, many causes of male infertility are treatable.

 Assessing male fertility is a simple process that requires complex evaluation.
 Through a semen analysis, we can assess whether there is a problem present by evaluating the following parameters:

 - Concentration – Greater than 15 million sperm per millilitre is considered normal.

-- Motility – If more than 32% of your sperm are moving, your motility is considered normal.
+- Motility – If more than 32% of sperms are moving, motility is considered normal.

 - Morphology – Normal results are when 14% or more of the sperm have normal shaped heads, according to the Kruger morphology test.
-When sperm have a morphology below 9%, the risk of infertility increases by 2.9 times.
+When sperms have a morphology below 9%, the risk of infertility increases by 2.9 times.